xtreme-mc/pyOS/README.md

 ## Feedback

-bugs, issues, glithes or got any idea to improve our program?\
+bugs, issues, glitches or got any idea to improve our program?\
 please let us know in [Github]('https://github.com/Sansoun/pyOS').

 ***